 Guidance Teachers who carry out personal and career guidance interventions, apart from their teaching load.

 Career advisors who work full time on career guidance.
-The latter generally hold an MQF Level 6 qualification in a social science related subject including but not limited to Sociology, Social Studies, Psychology and Social Policy amongst others and a level 7 qualification in Lifelong Career Guidance, Human Resources and related areas.
+The latter generally hold an MQF Level 6 qualification in a social science related subject including but not limited to Sociology, Youth & Community Studies, Social Studies, Psychology and Social Policy amongst others and a level 7 qualification in Lifelong Career Guidance, Human Resources and related areas.